JAI | JAI glossary: About machine vision and industrial camera…

 Frame Grabber (also sometimes called Acquisition Board) – A board inserted in to a PC for the function of acquiring images from a camera directly into the memory of the PC, where the image processing takes place.
 Certain Frame Grabbers also have on-board processors for doing image processing independently of the host computer.

-Frame rate – The rate at which an area scan camera can capture and read out an image.
+Frame Rate – The rate at which an area scan camera can capture and read out an image.
 This is usually expressed in “frames per second” with the frame rates of typical machine vision cameras ranging from a few frames per second up to more than 200.
 Frame rate can be increased by using binning (though not necessarily), and by using partial scanning or region of interest (ROI) whereby only a portion of the active pixels are read out of the camera during each frame period.

 G